How to Write Your First SQL Select Statement in DBeaver

-With the SQL Editor you can write and execute scripts, save them as files and reuse them later.
-To create a new SQL script or to open an existing one, go to the main menu, click SQL Editor and select an appropriate option.
+With the SQL Editor, you can write and execute scripts, save them as files, and reuse them later.
+To create a new SQL script or to open an existing one, go to the main menu, click SQL Editor, and select an appropriate option.
 Here you can also open a recent script.

 The SQL button above the Navigation tree allows you to open SQL scripts, as well as change the default command.
-For example, you can set up a quick opening of the console by clicking on this button.
+For example, you can set up quick opening of the console by clicking on this button.

-You can use the SQL Editor for executing full scripts and single queries like SELECT, INSERT, DROP etc. By default, each new script will open in a new tab, which you can change if you want.
+You can use the SQL Editor for executing full scripts and single queries like SELECT, INSERT, DROP, etc. By default, each new script will open in a new tab, which you can change if you want.

 Let’s try to write and execute a couple of simple queries to demonstrate the essential features of the SQL editor.
 We will use our test database.
 Working with any of your tables will be the same.

 Imagine that you own a shop and store your customer data in a database.
 You can use queries to quickly analyze purchase statistics.
 Let’s execute a Select query to show only those Billing addresses for which the Total value is greater than 10.
-Enter query, then click on the Execute button.
+Enter the query, then click on the Execute button.
 As a result set, you will see a table in the Data Editor.

 You can perform many operations on this table.
-Don’t forget to read our article about the Data Editor
+Don’t forget to read our article about the Data Editor.

 You will not see the result in the table form for some query types.
 For example, if you run the insert query, you’ll see a message about the changes you’ve made or an error message.